Merced Regional Airport

-Merced Regional Airport (MacReady Field) (IATA: MCE, ICAO: KMCE, FAA LID: MCE) is located 2 mi southwest of Merced, in Merced County, California.
+Merced Yosemite Regional Airport (MacReady Field) (IATA: MCE, ICAO: KMCE, FAA LID: MCE) is located 2 mi southwest of Merced, in Merced County, California.
 The National Plan of Integrated Airport Systems for 2021–2025 categorized it as a Commercial Service – Nonprimary airport.
 Commercial passenger service is subsidized by the Essential Air Service program.

 History

 On March 15, 1932 the Merced City Council accepted title to the site of an airport as a gift from the Twenty-Thirty Club and the Crocker-Huffman Company.
 The airport, an airstrip and 66 acre of land 3 mi northwest of the city near the intersection of U.S. Route 99 and California State Route 59, was dedicated on April 3, 1932.
 The airport site was leased to George Voight for a term of five years, and a subsidiary airline of the Stinson Aircraft Company started Merced's first scheduled airline service.
 In May 1936 the City of Merced assumed responsibility for the airport; constructing buildings, hangars, and other improvements; expanding the site to 123 acre.

 In 1940 as the U.S. Army was trying to establish a 30,000 per year basic pilot training facility in the Merced area, Merced Municipal Airport was deemed unsuitable for a major training facility due to lack of room.
 The United States Department of War would ultimately select an area 2 mi northeast of Atwater, now the site of Castle Airport, for its Air Corps Basic Flying School.
 That year, land the Merced Regional Airport now occupies in southwest Merced near Childs Avenue was acquired from delinquent tax rolls.
 The city council approved the first phase of construction of a new airport shortly after the acquisition.
 This new city owned airport would be known as "New Merced Municipal Airport".

 In 1941 construction delays at the Air Corps Basic Flying School site forced the Army to lease the original Merced Municipal Airport, resulting in the first aircraft assigned to the Air Corps Basic Flying School being stored at Merced Municipal Airport and giving the Basic Flying School its first usable axillary field.
 After the United States entered World War II, the Civil Aeronautics Authority assumed responsibility for the final phase of construction of the New Merced Municipal Airport.
 By 1942 the new airport and its two runways; 6/24 and 12/30 each 4000' by 150', was completed by the United States Army Corps of Engineers working under the CAA.